reid/node-jslint/README.md

 Added latest jslint, 2014-04-21.

+Version 0.5.1 fixes a regression which crashes jslint when more than maxerr errors are in a single file.
+Thanks to Vasil Velichkov (@velichkov) for pointing this out.

+Version 0.5.0 reorganizes the loading interface, making it easier for other projects to use node-jslint to load a specific jslint edition.

-Version 0.4.0 of node-jslint exposes a stream interface to jslint.
+Version 0.4.0 exposes a stream interface to jslint.

-Version 0.3.4 of node-jslint supports globbing with * and ** expressions.
+Version 0.3.4 supports globbing with * and ** expressions.

-Versions 0.2+ of node-jslint provide multiple editions of jslint to address backwards and forwards compatibility.
+Versions 0.2+ provide multiple editions of jslint to address backwards and forwards compatibility.

 ## Use the command-line client